-If the conditions of upgrading ATEX certified equipment using Like-for-Like replacements are satisfied and the seal evaluation demonstrates that the replacement seal is suitable for the application, a new declaration of conformity for the equipment is not required, i.e. the equipment remains in conformity with Directive 94/9/EC.
+If the conditions of upgrading ATEX compliant equipment using Like-for-Like replacements are satisfied and the seal evaluation demonstrates that the replacement seal is suitable for the application, a new declaration of conformity for the equipment is not required, i.e. the equipment remains in conformity with Directive 2014/34/EU.
+If the Upgrade involves a substantial modification to an engineered seal which is an ATEX-component then 2014/34/EU must be applied.